-The Clerk to the Governors will write to the complainant to inform them of the date of the Stage 3 Complaints Panel Hearing.
-They will aim to convene a Panel within 20 school days of receipt of the Stage 3 request.
+The Clerk to the Panel will write to the complainant to inform them of the date of the Stage 3 Complaints Panel Hearing.
+They will aim to convene a Panel within 20 school days of receipt of the Stage 3 Complaint Form.
 If this is not possible, they will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates without good reason, the Clerk to the Governors will decide when the Panel Hearing will be.
+If the complainant rejects the offer of a proposed Hearing date without good reason, the Clerk to the Panel will decide whether to offer a new date or go ahead with the proposed date.
+In any case, if the complainant rejects 3 or more dates then the Clerk should decide on the date.
 It is permitted to proceed in the complainant's absence on the basis that the Panel will consider all written submissions from both parties.